huachuman/PubMed-DOI-Redirect/README.md

 Open the dashboard and click on the “Create a new script” button.

-Copy and paste the “PubMed DOI Redirect.js” script into the editor.
+Copy the text from the .js script and paste the it into the editor.

 Click on “File” -> “Save” or press Ctrl+S to save the script.